News from the outside, looking in

-We have now arrived at a situation in Australia, where we need to look at the overseas and international media outlets to get a true assessment of the state of affairs in our country: the distortion and 'toning down' of most Australian media, 'assisted' by a million dollar government-driven public relations machinery has created an environment where we cannot receive a full and openly stated overview of 'what Australia is up to.
+The distortion and 'toning down' of most Australian media, 'assisted' by a million dollar government-owned and supported PR machinery has created an environment where we cannot always receive a full and openly stated overview of what Australia is up to.

 Sometimes it is the BBC, at other times a Canadian News Service, and on this occasion it's the relatively new Qatar-based Al Jazeerah news network.